samrocketman/blog/_posts/2015-11-01-concurrent-groovy-job-dsl.md

 is by generating one job per branch on a GitHub project.

 In this case, the bottleneck is networking.
 Take for example, the [`rails/rails`][rails] project.
-It has 38 branches on the project.
-32 of those branches contain enough information to generate Jenkins jobs according to my method.
+It has 38 branches in the project.
+32 of those branches contain enough information to generate Jenkins jobs, according to my method.
 In my [Job DSL script][dsl-script], I am making the following network calls.

-* Get project branch list
+* Get project branch list.
 * For each branch, get a file listing.
-* If said branch has a file named `.travis.yml`, then generate a Jenkins job based on it (or skip it if required).
+* If a file named `.travis.yml` exists in the branch, then generate a Jenkins job based on it (or skip it if required).

-If 32 branches are build-able (out of 38 total branches).
+If 32 branches are able to be built (out of 38 total branches).
 That means we can tally up the number of network calls.

 * 1 network call for the project branch list.
-* 2 network calls for every build-able branch.  (file listing and read file)
+* 2 network calls for every branch capable of building (file listing and read the file).
-* 1 network call for every non-build-able branch.  (file listing)
+* 1 network call for every branch not capable of building (file listing).

-The total network calls to generate all Jenkins jobs for the `rails/rails` project is `71` network calls (`1` project + `2*32` build-able branches + `1*6` non-build-able branches).
+The total network calls to generate all Jenkins jobs for the `rails/rails` project is `71` network calls (`1` project + `2*32` build branches + `1*6` non-build branches).

 Our bottleneck is the network.